FreeRTOS/iot-reference-stm32u5/Getting_Started_Guide.md

 ## Step 6: Import Projects into STM32CubeIDE
 1. Open STM32CubeIDE.
-2. When asked to open a workspace directory, select the location in which you cloned this git repository in step 3.
+NOTE -  when asked to open a workspace directory, you **must** select the location in which you cloned this git repository <CODE-BASE-DIRECTORY> as the workspace directory.

-> Note: If you are not asked to select a workspace when STM32CubeIDE start, you may access this dialog via the ***File -> Switch Workspace -> Other*** menu item.
+If you are not asked to select a workspace when STM32CubeIDE starts, you may access this dialog via the File -> Switch Workspace -> Other menu item.

+1. Click **Launch**
+2. Close the **Information Center** tab if needed

 3. Select ***File -> Import***.
 4. Select ***General -> Existing Projects Into Workspace*** in the ***Select an Import Wizard*** dialog and click **Next >**.
-5. Click **Browse** next to the *Select root directory* box and navigate to the root of this repository.
+5. Click **Browse** next to the *Select root directory* box and navigate to the root of this repository <CODE-BASE-DIRECTORY>.
 6. Click the check box next to both the *b_u585i_iot02a_ntz* and *b_u585i_iot02a_tfm* projects and then click **Finish**.
 > Note: Ensure that *copy projects into workspace* is not selected
+7. Click **Finish** to import the projects.

 ## Step 7: Build Firmware image and Flash your development board
 After importing the two demo projects into STM32CubeIDE, decide which one you will build and deploy first and follow the instructions below to do so.